VanenburgSoftware/CoronaGo/README.md

 GOTOMEETING is used by this application.
 Create a GOTOMEETING account for urself and configure the respective consumer key,consumer secret and default username & password into the configuration.json file.

+For each doctor,seperate GOTOMEETING account should be created and configured in AppUserPrivileges.Else we have to create one account which can be shared across all the doctors.
+But using this default account, parallel meeting can not be scheduled by doctors.

 ###### BigQuery
 This app uses Google BigQuery
 Create a dataset in the Google BigQuery and configure the dataset name in configuration.json